Ham Crypto

 To sum up, I like the idea of using cryptographic tools to provide proper authentication for remote control and enable new use cases through amateur radio.
 Of course, there is significant work to be done before we can get to there, but it’s nice to know that we do not need to start from scratch.

-2 replies on “Ham Crypto”
+2 thoughts on “Ham Crypto

 Leave a Reply